-Icon Behavior Shortcut Select Unindent Selection to remove indentation from the currently selected text.
-Shift + Tab Select Toggle Comment to comment/uncomment any lines that contain the selection in SQL style.
-Cmd/Ctrl + / Select Clear Query to clear the query editor window.
-Option/Alt + Ctrl + L - Select Format SQL to format the selected SQL or all the SQL if none is selected Cmd/Ctrl + K
+Icon Behavior Shortcut Select Indent Selection to indent the currently selected text.
+Tab Select Unindent Selection to remove indentation from the currently selected text.
+Shift+Tab Select Toggle Comment to comment/uncomment any lines that contain the selection in SQL style.
+Cmd+/ Select Clear Query to clear the query editor window.
+Cmd+.
+Select Format SQL to format the selected SQL or all the SQL if none is selected Shift+Cmd+K